Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ```
 number_of_matches = myhtmlframe.find_text("python")
 ```
-See the API refrence for more information.
+Refer to the API reference for more information and [Bug 16](https://github.com/Andereoo/TkinterWeb/issues/18#issuecomment-881649007) for sample code.

 ---
 *Url changes*